Fleford/EO_Aberdeen/README.md

 math
 copy

-EO_Aberdeen/GWMVI_1_0_2 contains the code for GWM: Groundwater Management Process for MODFLOW Using Optimization EO_Aberdeen/EO_PointTest contains the code for testing and benchmarking EOWPP EO_Aberdeen/EO_PointTest/EO.py contains the class for the EO-WPP algorithm (so does EO_Aberdeen/EO_PointTest/EOWPP.py) EO_Aberdeen/GWM_Manipulator.py contains code for Python to manipulate the GWM terminal program EO_Aberdeen/Batch_Files contains batch files EO_Aberdeen/GWM_Manipulator.py uses to control GWM
+EO_Aberdeen\EO_PointTest\EO.py contains the class for the EO-WPP algorithm (so does EO_Aberdeen\EO_PointTest/EOWPP.py) EO_Aberdeen\EO_PointTest contains the code for testing and benchmarking EOWPP EO_Aberdeen\GWMVI_1_0_2 contains the code for GWM: Groundwater Management Process for MODFLOW Using Optimization EO_Aberdeen\GWM_Manipulator.py contains code for Python to manipulate the GWM terminal program EO_Aberdeen\Batch_Files contains batch files EO_Aberdeen\GWM_Manipulator.py uses to control GWM

 EOWPP_Aberdeen contains all the code for applying EOWPP to the Aberdeen groundwater model EOWPP_Aberdeen\AberdeenModel contains the Aberdeen model that Python works on